ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 - Axons.

 Neurons receive electrical signals through their dendrites, and transmit those to the neuron body, called the Soma.
 From the neuron body, new electrical signals travel to other neurons.
-Sending elektrical current from one neuron to another is being done through it's axons.
+Sending electrical current from one neuron to another is being done through its axons.
-So the axons actually send electrical signales to other neurons and those other neurons receive these signals trough their dendrites.
+So the axons actually send electrical signals to other neurons and those other neurons receive these signals trough their dendrites.

 A better, more thorough explanation of neurons is being described on [Wikipedia](https://en.wikipedia.org/wiki/Neuron), but we needed a super simplified explanation of neurons and their main components to further explain what Rob showed us.